 The latter is, too, equipped with rubber parts that protect it from scratches and make it more comfortable to wear.

-It is also a pleasure to note that all major elements of the watch including hands, hour markers and dots on the minute track, are covered with white Superluminova that makes it especially easy to read the watch at night.
+It is also a pleasure to note that all major elements including hands, hour markers, and dots on the minute track, are covered with white Superluminova that makes it especially easy to read the watch at night.

 As I have already noted, the in-house Caliber FP 1300-3 self-winding movement is built from aluminum parts.
 Well, to be more precise, some of its elements are crafted from something that looks like brass (the balance wheel and at least some gears of the going train) and tungsten (parts of the oscillating weight,) but, from where I sit, that doesn’t spoil the things.

 The downer here is the price.
 Although the Swiss brand doesn’t say a word about the MSRP, it is clear that the timekeeper won’t be cheap.

 The last year’s F.P.
 Journe Centigraphe Sport, for example, was offered at more than $55,000 and I don’t see any particular reason for the new piece to be significantly less expensive.